ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 #### 1.3.1 Milestones (1/12/2015 -1/23/2015)

 * Specify a [version of Crosswalk](https://download.01.org/crosswalk/releases/crosswalk/android/stable/) to use - `ionic browser add crosswalk@10.39.235.15`.
-* See all the browsers available to install - `ionic browser list` *NOTE: Only stable releases are allowed for now.*
+* See all the browsers available to install - `ionic browser list`. *NOTE: Only stable releases are allowed for now.*
-* Fixed a bug related to `ionic upload`
+* Fixed a bug related to `ionic upload`.
-* Caching the Crosswalk downloads - once you’ve installed a version in a project, running `ionic browser add crosswalk`
-* will not re-download the webviews.
+* Caching the Crosswalk downloads - once you’ve installed a version in a project, running `ionic browser add crosswalk` will not re-download the webviews.

 #### 1.3.2 Milestones (1/23/2015 - onward)

 * Add a release option that removes unused files and minifies/uglifies to give you smaller builds.
-* Adding the ability to specify Beta/Canary builds of Crosswalk.
+* Add the ability to specify Beta/Canary builds of Crosswalk.
 * Provide a way to release Android builds post 4.4 without Crosswalk.
 * Make using the CLI easier with tab complete.